An optimal representation for the trace zero subgroup: An optimal representation for the trace zero subgroup via rational functions

 \begin{remark} Let $D\in\Div^0(\Fqn)$ be a reduced divisor, $D=D_1+\ldots+D_t$ with $D_i\in\Div^0(\Fqn)$ reduced prime divisors.
 Notice that not all the divisors $F$ of the form $F=\varphi^{j_1}(D_1)+\ldots+\varphi^{j_t}(D_t)$ for some $j_1,\ldots,j_t\in\{0,\ldots,n-1\}$ are reduced.
 E.g., let $C$ be a hyperelliptic curve of genus $2$ and let $P\in C(\Fqn)\setminus C(\Fq)$ be a point.
 Then $\varphi(P)\neq P$ and $D=P+w(\varphi(P))-2\O$ is a reduced divisor.
 But a divisor $F=\varphi^{j_1}(P)+w(\varphi^{j_2}(P))-2\O$ is reduced if and only if $j_1\neq j_2$.
 Because of this, when decompressing $\mathcal{R}([D])$ one needs to discard all the divisors classes $[F]\in T_n$ which have $\Tr(F)=\Tr(D)$, but $F$ is not a reduced divisor.
 In our decompression algorithm, for a given $\alpha=\mathcal{R}([D])$ we recover one reduced $F\in\Div(\Fqn)$ such that $\mathcal{R}([F])=\alpha$.
 Such an $F$ uniquely identifies $\mathcal{R}^{-1}(\mathcal{R}([D]))$. \end{remark}

-The following corollary clarifies how Theorem~\ref{thm:hd} gives an optimal representation for the elements of $T_n$, consisting of $(n-1)g$ elements of $\Fq$ and a bit.
-Using standard techniques, the representation may be made injective at the cost of appending $g\lfloor \log_2 n\rfloor + 1$ bits to it.
+The following corollary clarifies how Theorem~\ref{thm:hd} gives an optimal representation for $\T_{n,g}$, consisting of $(n-1)g$ elements of $\Fq$ and a bit.
+Using standard techniques, the representation may be made injective at the cost of appending $\lfloor g\log_2 n\rfloor + 1$ bits to it.